 - Social media marketing

-Reality: The spending power of millennials is skyrocketing, but you cannot afford to ignore other generations.
+Reality: The spending power of millennials is growing, but you can’t afford to ignore other generations.

-Many of today’s marketing professionals have turned their attention to millennials in an effort to jumpstart their sales.
-In her article, “Why are marketers so obsessed with millennials?”, Kim Speier notes that the fixation on marketing to millennials has left members in other demographic groups wondering why they are being ignored.
+Many of today’s marketing professionals have turned their attention to millennials in an effort to jumpstart sales.
+In her article, “Why are Marketers So Obsessed with Millennials?”, Kim Speier notes that the fixation on marketing to millennials has left members in other demographic groups feeling ignored.

-Unless you offer products designed for people within a specific age range, you need to make sure that you do not ignore entire demographic groups.
+Unless you offer products designed for people within a specific age range, make sure you don’t ignore entire demographic groups.
 In fact, marketing to baby boomers and Generation X is a wise choice because the competition for their attention is less fierce than it is when targeting millennials.
-As outlined below by Immersion Active, baby boomers are an ideal group to target because they wield impressive spending power and they are currently being overlooked by marketing professionals:
+As Immersion Active puts it, baby boomers are ideal targets because they wield impressive spending power and they are currently being overlooked by marketing professionals: